BA (Hons) Human GeographySouthwark Campus

 We offer the opportunity for all undergraduate Home/EU students to undertake a work placement, internship or work experience while studying a full-time course starting in September 2021.

 Why Human Geography at LSBU?

 - Our experienced staff have track records of academic research, professional practice and consultancy and strong links to public, private and voluntary sector employers.

 - Our optional modules mean you can tailor your degree to your interests and future career ambitions.

 - Be inspired by guest speakers from public, private sector and third sector organisations, as well as academia, will bring specialisms and real world contextualisation.

-- Residential field trip at no extra cost are invaluable for putting into context what you've learnt in lectures, seminars and from your own research - we'll explore sites in Cornwall (UK) and in the South of France.
+- Residential field trip at no extra cost are invaluable for putting into context what you've learnt in lectures, seminars and from your own research - we'll explore sites in Cornwall (UK) and continental Europe.

 - From maps and texts to visuals and digital technologies, you'll learn to prepare maps, diagrams and other forms of spatial representation using appropriate IT and GIS technologies.